paperclippete/FinalMilestone/README.md

 ### Testing
 ___

-#### Manual and Automated Testing
+#### Manual Testing

 Manual testing was done for all CRUD operations from the database as well as for all links, buttons and forms in the site.
-I used Django's Debugger throughout the development process to immediately flag errors

-Using Django's TestCase I created tests for individual component parts of the site.
-This allowed me to test the forms and views would or were rendering and functioning correctly.
-This worked in conjunction with Coverage.py which gave an indication for parts of the app that had not been tested.

 Throughout the process I engaged continuous manual testing, using Chrome Developer Tools to view real time changes ensuring my site was responsive and functioned in all screen sizes and that my styling was applied appropriately throughout.